 |Senior Scientist||Development Operations||100488||Cambridge||Massachusetts||United States||Second Street, Cambridge, Massachusetts, United States||Development Operations||Key Responsibilities • Lead, author, and execute development, verification, and validation studies for novel diagnostic next generation sequencing assays. • Lead training on new processes as they pertain to applicable cross-functional participan...|

 FoundationOne CDx was recently approved to identify mutations that lead to MET exon 14 skipping in advanced non-small cell lung cancer (NSCLC) and match patients with a new targeted therapy, which was approved in parallel.

 Learn more on our blog about how this approval demonstrates the power of cancer precision medicine in action and the role that comprehensive genomic profiling plays.

 - Garrett Frampton, PhD, Sr. Director, Cancer Genomics

-We are thrilled to announce the FDA approval of FoundationOne®Liquid CDx, our comprehensive liquid biopsy test, for all solid tumors.
+We are thrilled to announce the FDA approval of FoundationOne®Liquid CDx, FMI’s comprehensive liquid biopsy test, for all solid tumors.
 This approval is such an important milestone because we can now offer oncologists multiple FDA-approved, high-quality comprehensive genomic profiling options.
-From a simple blood draw, FoundationOne Liquid CDx can provide physicians and patients with molecular insights to guide informed treatment decisions whether that be targeted therapies, clinical trials or immunotherapy.
+From a simple blood draw, FoundationOne Liquid CDx can provide physicians and patients with molecular insights to inform treatment decisions whether that be targeted therapies, clinical trials or immunotherapy.

 For more about this approval, click here to read the press release.